rhiot/gitbook/cloudplatform/adapters/websocket.md

 # Websocket protocol adapter

 Websocket protocol adapter bridges Websocket requests with the ActiveMQ Transport.
 It therefore allows you to expose your services via Websocket API.
-ActiveMQ uses STOMP protocol on top of Websocket for a higher level API.
+ActiveMQ uses STOMP protocol on top of Websocket to provide high level API.

 ## Protocol binding rules